useful tools |

 posting along with COINs metadata." -- Download page

-Electronic Resources for Information Research Methods
+Electronic Resources for Research Methods

 Brings together electronic resources